 As you can tell, this is no walk in the park.
 Imagine having to dig around for documents that are 100 years old at the central and historical archives.

 The Simplified Citizenship Procedure

 There is a simplified procedure for those who wish to become Lithuanian citizens and renounce their current citizenship.

-In that case, you’ll just need evidence of your Lithuanian origin, and a birth certificate or baptism documents where the Lithuanian ethnicity is stated will usually suffice.
+In that case, you’ll just need evidence of your Lithuanian origin, and a birth certificate or baptism documents proving the Lithuanian ethnicity stated will usually suffice.